xrzy1985/node-server/README.md

 ## Dependencies

-In order to get the server up and running, you will need to install the following dependencies.
-Once that they are installed.
-You can clone the project; open the project up inside the directory with the `server.js` file, open up a terminal, and type `nodemon server.js`
+First, clone the project from github.
+In order to get the server up and running, you will need to install the dependencies; `npm i -g`.
+Once the dependencies are installed.
+You can open the project up inside the directory with the `server.js` file, open up a terminal, and if you installed nodemon, type `nodemon server.js`, if not, type `node server.js`

 ### Node

 `https://nodejs.org/en/`

-### Nodemon

-`npm i -g nodemon`

 ### Express

 `npm i -g express`

+### Nodemon - optional

+`npm i -g nodemon`

 ### Endpoints Available

 `GET`       /
 `GET`       /api/users
 `GET`       /api/users/:id
 `POST`      /api/users      - requires a raw JSON object
+`PUT`       /api/users/:id  - requires a raw JSON object
+`DELETE`    /api/users/:id